-- The program is in accordance with the philosophy of the curricula of European Universities with which the Department cooperates, since it is based on the European Credit Transfer System (ECTS).
+- 1. The program is in accordance with the philosophy of the curricula of European Universities with which the Department cooperates, since it is based on the European Credit Transfer System (ECTS).
 The basis of this system is the Credit Unit (ECTS).
 Each course corresponds to a number of ECTS referred to the program. - 2.
-To determine each course's ECTS, the total demands of the course are taken into consideration (lectures, assignments, required preparation, etc) - 3.
+To ascertain the ECTS credit allocation for each course, a comprehensive evaluation is conducted that encompasses all aspects of the course, including lectures, assignments, required preparation, and other relevant educational activities. - 3.
 The student completes his/ her studies and is awarded a degree when he/ she has successfully attended courses corresponding to, at least, 240 ECTS credits.
 Courses can be passed either by examination, or by exemption, or by equivalence under the Erasmus program. - 4.
 According to the Department's indicative curriculum, each academic year includes educational activities corresponding to 60 academic ECTS credits. - 5.
 The program offers 14 compulsory courses.

-Since the academic year 2021-22 the Statistics Department, in collaboration with the Informatics Department, introduces courses cycles which consist of specific courses from both departments that are related to specific subjects.
-The cycle subjects are:
+Starting from the academic year 2021-22, the Department of Statistics, in partnership with the Department of Informatics, has implemented specialized course cycles.
+These cycles comprise select courses from both departments, each aligning with specific thematic areas.
+The subjects of these course cycles include:

-- Data Science
+Data Science

-- Operational Research

-- Applied Mathematics
+- Operational Research - Applied Mathematics